About the series

 Two weeks later, a Reflection in Practice session provides an opportunity for the community of participants to come together to discuss their learnings from, and reflections on, the input session content.
 The Reflection in Practice sessions will be free form, using the Individual Learning Plan as a guide.
 These sessions will not be recorded.

-Intersectionality special interest group
+SAGE special interest group on intersectionality

 SAGE acknowledges the contributions of the special interest group members: